atlosdotorg/atlos/platform/README.md

 * Some kind of way to send emails (e.g., Amazon SES)
 * A few miscellaneous (and optional!)
 APIs that we can hook into (Slack for audit logging, hCaptcha for captchas, the Internet Archive's Save Page Now API)

-There is no Redis server (Elixir obviates that); there is no background processing job worker (Elixir obviates that); there is no Kubernetes (Azure Container Apps/Fly.io obviate that).
+There is no Redis server (Elixir obviates that); there is no background processing job worker (Elixir obviates that); there is no Kubernetes (Azure Container Apps obviates that).

 Here's a high-level architecture diagram that illustrates how the pieces connect together: